 To earn the Master of Liberal Studies degree you will need to successfully complete thirty-six (36) credit hours of approved graduate study, or 12 courses, within six years after beginning the program.
-You must take two foundational courses within the first 12 hours of your course work: HUMN 6316/The Human Experience: An Introduction to Liberal Studies, and another designated writing intensive course of your choosing (HUMN 6370, SCCL 6305, HUMN 6397, or HUMN 6309).
+You should take two foundational courses within the first 12 hours of your course work: HUMN 6316/The Human Experience: An Introduction to Liberal Studies, and another designated writing intensive course of your choosing (HUMN 6370, SCCL 6305, HUMN 6397, or HUMN 6309).
 It is highly recommended that students take these as their initial courses in the program.
 These courses may not be waived.
 The Master of Liberal Studies degree may be completed in as few as four semesters but is not to exceed six years.

 Required Capstone Experience